 Can a riflescope be used at night?

 Using a telescopic sight at night might be easier if it has an IR (illuminated reticle).
 Your crosshair will illuminate and make your target much simpler to identify.
-To simplify things you can also get a night vision scope, one of the best examples of a scope that looks like a normal rifle scope is the InfiRay Outdoor Bolt TD50L 4x50mm it can be used both during the day and night.
+To simplify things, you can also get a night vision scope.
+One of the best examples of a scope that looks like a normal rifle scope is the InfiRay Outdoor Bolt TD50L 4x50mm.
+It can be used both during the day and at night.

 Is 6x magnification too much for hunting?